 I like to add decorations before the pie sets completely.

-After the 40-minute mark in the oven, I take the pie out of the oven, add some handmade decorations using the leftover pie crust and brush the decorations with a little bit of egg.
+After 40 minutes in the oven, you can remove the pie from the oven, add some handmade decorations using the leftover pie crust, and brush the decorations with a little bit of egg.

 More Thanksgiving Recipes